pantheon-systems/update-tool/README.md

 [![License](https://img.shields.io/badge/license-MIT-408677.svg)](LICENSE)

 <table><tr width="25%"><td><img alt="Detinator" src="docs/images/roadrunner.png"/></td><td width="75%" valign="top">
-The Updatinate tool is a lightweight collection of commands that know how to create pull requests from various data sources that inform us of the most recent available version of certain software components on our platform.
+The Update Tool is a lightweight collection of commands that know how to create pull requests from various data sources that inform us of the most recent available version of certain software components on our platform.
 These commands are executed periodically via `cron`, as managed by the